zargovv/discore.js/README.md

       enabled: true,
       key: null, // Same as name but more important.
       name: null, // Key is going to be event name.
-      once: false, // If true, event will emitted only once.
+      once: false, // Unloads after first use if true.
       id: undefined, // UniqID if not defined.
 Used to get the event.
     };
     // If key and name are null then they will be defined as file name.